Access4all/adg/pages/examples/headings/alternative-techniques/README.md

 ## Exhaustive explanation

-### Using HTML5 structural elements
+### Using HTML 5 structural elements

-Since HTML5 there are some new containers that provide semantical context:
+Since HTML 5 there are some new containers that provide semantical context:

 - `<header>` is meant to contain header info.
     - For example a page's logo, slogan, etc.